Primordial octopus was up in arms - 10 instead of eight

 Syllipsimopodi lived during the Carboniferous Period, a time of important evolutionary changes in other marine life that included the appearance of more modern-looking fishes.

-"Syllipsimopodi" means "prehensile foot" - its arms are an evolutionary modification of the foot of mollusks - and "bideni" recognizes U.S. President Joe Biden, who had just been inaugurated when the study was submitted for publication.
+"Syllipsimopodi" means "prehensile foot" - its arms are an evolutionary modification of the foot of mollusks - and "bideni" recognises US President Joe Biden, who had just been inaugurated when the study was submitted for publication.